Post-Traumatic Stress Disorder and Alcohol Dependence

 Those with PTSD More Likely to Form Dependence

-The results of the study indicated that before researchers accounted for psychiatric variables, elevated rates of alcohol dependence exist in both groups who experienced trauma.
+The results of the study indicated that before researchers accounted for psychiatric variables, elevated rates of alcohol dependence existed in both groups who experienced trauma.
 Those with PTSD are much more likely to develop alcohol dependence compared to those who do not have PTSD.
 However, this distinction was not consistent once researchers included psychiatric variables in the analysis.
 The trauma-exposed groups both continued to show an elevated risk of developing alcohol dependence compared with those who had no history of trauma.

 How Trauma Plays a Role

 Studies show that women with a history of trauma are at a much higher risk of forming alcohol dependence.
 Psychiatric conditions that tend to co-occur with alcohol dependence and exposure to trauma do not directly explain this relationship.
 However, the researchers believe that individuals who are exposed to trauma have higher levels of distress in their lives which results in them developing PTSD.
-Therefore, trauma-exposed individuals are much more likely to form an alcohol dependence whether they suffer from PTSD or not.
+Therefore, trauma-exposed individuals are much more likely to form alcohol dependence whether they suffer from PTSD or not.
+While the results indicate that PTSD greatly influences the likelihood that a woman who had experienced trauma will develop alcohol dependence, it is unclear whether the risk is directly associated with PTSD or the trauma that led to PTSD.
+Further research may be required to examine the types and severity of trauma that increase the risk of PTSD and therefore increase the risk of forming alcohol dependence.

 How The Ranch TN Can Help with Trauma and PTSD

-If you would like to learn more about how trauma and other mental illnesses play a role in developing alcohol dependence, contact us at 1.844.876.7680 to learn more.
+If you would like to learn more about how trauma and other mental illnesses play a role in developing alcohol dependence, contact us at 888.486.3821 to learn more.
 The Ranch TN and our trained professionals are here to answer any questions you have about the relationship between trauma and alcohol dependence.
-If you have an alcohol dependence, contact us to learn more about our treatment process.
+If you have alcohol dependence, contact us to learn more about our treatment process.